Are you working from home? Why not take advantage and travel while working remotely!?

 See accommodation options on Plum Guide.

-2. Subscribe & Save To A Cloud Service
+3. Subscribe & Save To A Cloud Service

 When you travel while working remotely, you’re ultimately moving around a lot.
-To avoid missing documents my new strategy is to save EVERYTHING on a cloud service.
+To avoid missing any documents my new strategy is to save EVERYTHING on a cloud service.

-3. Have A Back Up Plan For Internet (Hot Spot or Pocket Wifi)
+4. Have A Back Up Plan For Internet (Hot Spot or Pocket Wifi)

-Having good internet is such an integral part of our work these days, especially if you have a lot of video calls.
-But the internet can really be a hit or a miss at your destination.
-Obviously, you’re not the one in control of choosing the Wifi package so the only thing you can control is having a backup plan if the internet is bad.
+Having good internet is such an integral part of work these days, especially if you have a lot of video calls.
+But the internet can really be a hit or a miss at your destination… and you’ll only find out what it’s like once you get there.

 You have two options for a back up plan if there’s bad Wifi.
 You can either get an international phone plan (which I recommend getting anyway!) with mobile data or invest in Pocket Wifi.